voteliquid/blog/_posts/2016-10-13-dont-care-about-politics.md

 ### Liquid Democracy does away with this idea.

 The first big difference is that there aren't once-every-4-year elections.
-Once you've found someone you like, you can stick with them as long as you like.
+Once you've found someone you respect, you can stick with them as long as you like.

 More importantly, Liquid Democracy isn't winner-take-all, so there's no pressure to stop a bad candidate from taking office and representing the entire district.